josephj/vimrc/README.md

 Inserts matching bracket, paren, brace or quote.

 ### jslint
+VIM plugin and command line tool for running JSLint.

+Usage:
+* It also will display more information about the error in the commandline if the curser is in the same line.

 ### matchit.zip
 Extended % matching for HTML, LaTeX, and many other languages.